StarExec/StarExec/command/README.txt

 individually unique than previous commands, and many accept a large number of optional parameters.

 --pushsolver -This command is used for uploading a solver.
 The parameter "id" refers to a space ID.
+			  The ID of the newly uploaded solver will be printed if "returnids" has been called.
 REQUIRED: ("f" OR "url") "id"
 OPTIONAL: "n" ("d" OR "df") "downloadable"
 EXAMPLE: 'pushsolver id=153 f=solverdirectory.tar n=fakesolver d=Solver Description downloadable='

 --pushbenchmarks -Uploads a benchmark archive to an existing space. "id" refers to a space ID.
+				  The ID of newly uploaded benchmarks will NOT be printed, even if "returnids" has been called.
 REQUIRED: ("f" OR "url") "id" "bt"
 OPTIONAL: ("d" OR "df") "dep" "downloadable" "hier" "link" "allPerm" (also all other permission parameters)
 EXAMPLE: 'pushbenchmarks id=231 url=http://www.benchmarksite.com/benchmarks.zip df=descriptionfile.tar '

 --pushbenchproc -This command uploads a benchmark processor to a community.
-The parameter "id" refers to a community id.
+The parameter "id"
+				 refers to a community id.
+The ID of the newly uploaded processor will be printed if "returnids" has been called.
 REQUIRED: "f" "id"
 OPTIONAL: "n" "d"
 EXAMPLE: 'pushbenchproc id=142 f=procdirectory.tgz d=Processor Description n=newproc'

 --pushconfig -This command is used for uploading a configuration for an existing solver.
+The parameter
-The parameter "id" refers to a solver ID.
+			  "id" refers to a solver ID.
+The ID of the newly uploaded configuration will be printed if "returnids" has been called.
 REQUIRED: "f" "id"
 OPTIONAL: "n" "d"
 EXAMPLE: 'pushbenchproc id=4 f=configdirectory.tgz d=New Configuration n=config'

 --pushpostproc -This command uploads a post processor to a community.
-The parameter "id" refers to a community id.
+The parameter "id" refers to a
+				community id.
+The ID of the newly uploaded processor will be printed if "returnids" has been called.
 REQUIRED: "f" "id"
 OPTIONAL: "n" "d"

 --pushspacexml -This command is used for uploading  a space XML.
-The parameter "id" refers to a space ID and is required.
+The parameter "id" refers to a space
+				ID and is required.
+The ID of the newly created spaces will NOT be printed, even if "returnids" has been called.
 REQUIRED: "f" "id"
 OPTIONAL: None